Pan-Turkism

-Pan-Turkism (Pan-Türkizm) or Turkism (Türkçülük or Türkizm) is a political movement that emerged during the 1880s among Turkic intellectuals who lived in the Russian region of Kazan (Tatarstan), Caucasus (modern-day Azerbaijan) and the Ottoman Empire (modern-day Turkey), with its aim being the cultural and political unification of all Turkic peoples.
-Turanism is a closely-related movement but it is a more general term, because Turkism only applies to Turkic peoples.
-However, researchers and politicians who are steeped in the Pan-Turkic ideology have used these terms interchangeably in many sources and works of literature.
+Pan-Turkism (Pan-Türkizm) or Turkism (Türkçülük or Türkizm) is a political movement that emerged during the 1880s among Turkic intellectuals who lived in the Russian region of Kazan (Tatarstan), South Caucasus (modern-day Azerbaijan) and the Ottoman Empire (modern-day Turkey), with its aim being the cultural and political unification of all Turkic peoples.
+Turanism is a closely related movement but it is a more general term, because Turkism only applies to Turkic peoples.
+However, researchers and politicians who are steeped in the pan-Turkic ideology have used these terms interchangeably in many sources and works of literature.

 Although many of the Turkic peoples share historical, cultural and linguistic roots, the rise of a pan-Turkic political movement is a phenomenon of the 19th and 20th centuries.
 Ottoman poet Ziya Gökalp defined pan-Turkism as a cultural, academic, and philosophical and political concept advocating the unity of Turkic peoples.
 Ideologically, it was premised on social Darwinism.
 Pan-Turkism has been characterized by pseudoscientific theories known as Pseudo-Turkology.